antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 * **Runtime specific APIs.** For example, the ability to generate and run code on the fly using reflection emit.
-This cannot work on .NET platforms that do not have a JIT compiler, for example, .NET Native on UWP or via Xamarin's iOS tool chain.
+This cannot work on .NET platforms that do not have a JIT compiler, such as .NET Native on UWP or via Xamarin's iOS tool chain.

 * **Operating system specific APIs**.
 In .NET we've exposed many APIs from Win32